rg45-com/tappsnevada.org/mission.md

                       <img src="/assets/images/lance.jpg" class="f-profile">
                       <img src="/assets/images/bottom-arw.png" class="po-arw">
                   </div>
                   <p class="msn-txt">Originally from Phoenix, Lance Phelps earned two bachelor's degree in music (B.A., B.M.) from ASU and a graduate degree (M.M.) from U.N.L.V.
 Since relocating to Las Vegas he has performed with a variety of artists including Client Holmes, Frank Valli, Bobby Vinton, and Human Nature, but most frequently as a sub with The Rat Pack is Back.
 Further performance experience includes various musical theater pit orchestras (Cabaret, Oklahoma, etc.), cruise ship show bands, swing bands, jazz combos, jazz big bands, and salsa bands.
-Speaking of his involvement in TAPPS, Phelps says, "I'm grateful for the privilege of contributing to our veterans' Last Honors ceremonies.
+Speaking of his involvement in T.A.P.P.S., Phelps says, "I'm grateful for the privilege of contributing to our veterans' Last Honors ceremonies.
 We all understand the emotional impact a live performance of 'Taps' has for the family and friends of the honored.
 This is an important service."</p>
                   <div class="btm-name-txt-fixed">LANCE PHELPS</div>
               </div>
           </div>